vividos/WhereToFly/src/App/Maui/Resources/Raw/info/manual.md

 ![Compass](images/compass.png)

-The compass tab page shows a compass with the cardinal directions, and when the current position is available, the sunrise and sunset.
+The compass tab page shows a compass with the cardinal directions, and when the current position is available, the sunrise and sunset directions.
 As soon as a location or position on the map is selected as "compass target", the compass also shows the direction to this position.
 Below, the magnetic and true-north heading is displayed, as well as distance and height difference to the selected compass target.

 The following title bar buttons are available: